 The only downside is that it can get a little messy (although putting a cotton ball soaked in cold milk is quite refreshing).
 I prefer the next method or using a combination of both.

 Wash your hands with dish soap very well.
 Use a nail brush, if at all possible, to clean under the nails and rub your fingertips.
 Then wash the affected eye with baby shampoo - don’t use the pads of your fingers!

 Instead, make a fist and wash your eye with the back of your hand, using the back of the index finger to rub your eye.
 Repeat.
 Then use a saline rinse in your eye.
 You should feel instant relief.

-What do you do when you get jalapeño or chili juice in the eye?
+What do you do when you get jalapeño or chilli juice in the eye?
 Do you have any tips to share?
-Tell us on Facebook!
+Tell us on Facebook.